-Analyse the calls, the policy papers and guidelines.
-Network with your existing and potential key donors at country level and make sure they know how well you perform.
+Analyse the calls, the policy papers, and guidelines.
+Network with your existing and potential key donors at the country level and make sure they know how well you perform.
 Get in touch with the respective staff at your HQ level.

 3. Never plan a stand-alone project!
 Integrate your project into something bigger.

 Relate to organisational priorities, strategies and success indicators.
-Relate to the program documents, previous projects, or potential future project and, to the capacities of your staff and your partners.
-Relate the project to human rights, national legislation and state actors and obligations.
+Relate to the program documents, previous projects, or potential future projects and, to the capacities of your staff and your partners.
+Relate the project to human rights, national legislation, and state actors and obligations.
 In case of emergency response be involved in clusters, coordinate with other agencies.
 Consider consortia and multi-country projects to create synergies.